Gordon Sondland: Closed-door testimony relating to Sondland

 On November 13, William Taylor, the acting head of the U.S. Embassy in Ukraine, testified that a staff member, who was later identified as David Holmes, told him that he overheard a phone conversation about Ukraine "investigations" between Sondland and the president at a restaurant in Kyiv.
 The call was made the day following Trump's phone call to Ukrainian President Volodymyr Zelensky in which he asked Zelensky to find information that could help with his reelection campaign.
 Taylor said there were two other people having lunch in the restaurant, and they heard the conversation as well.
-Appearing in a closed-door inquiry on November 15, in a written opening statement Holmes said he heard Trump ask, "So, he's gonna do the investigation?" and Sondland replied, "he's gonna do it" adding Zelensky will do "anything you ask him to."
-Holmes also testified that Sondland later told him that Trump "did not give a shit about Ukraine" and "only cared about the big stuff ... the big stuff that benefits the president like the Biden investigation that Mr. Giuliani was pushing."
+Appearing in a closed-door inquiry on November 15, in a written opening statement Holmes said he heard Trump ask: "So, he's gonna do the investigation?" and Sondland replied that "he's gonna do it", adding that Zelensky will do "anything you ask him to".
+Holmes also testified that Sondland later told him that Trump "did not give a shit about Ukraine" and "only cared about the big stuff ... the big stuff that benefits the president like the Biden investigation that Mr. Giuliani was pushing".
 Sondland was also heard telling Trump that Zelensky "loves your ass".
 U.S. security experts were alarmed by the fact that Sondland called a U.S. president on an unsecured line in a public place, particularly in Ukraine, where calls are assumed to be monitored by Russia.

 On November 16, the House impeachment investigators released the closed-door testimony of former National Security Council official Tim Morrison.
-Morrison voiced concerns saying that during the time that he had worked with Sondland he was not following the normal diplomatic process as used by other personnel but rather was on "a second track," chiefly led by Sondland, "where Rudy Giuliani's name would come up."
-Morrison also testified that he and Ambassador Taylor "had no reason to believe that the release of security-sector assistance might be conditioned on a public statement reopening the Burisma investigation until [his] September 1, 2019 conversation with Ambassador Sondland."
-Morrison said that on September 7, Sondland told him of a phone call he'd had from Trump in which the president said, "that there was no quid pro quo, but President Zelensky must announce the opening of the investigations and he should want to do it."
-During his public testimony before the U.S. House of Representatives on November 19, 2019, Morrison stated that Sondland confirmed to him that there was indeed a quid pro quo for US aid to Ukraine and Sondland told him this following a telephone conversation Sondland had with Ukraine official Andriy Yermak on September 1, 2019.
+Morrison voiced concerns saying that during the time that he had worked with Sondland he was not following the normal diplomatic process as used by other personnel but rather was on "a second track", chiefly led by Sondland, "where Rudy Giuliani's name would come up".
+Morrison also testified that he and Ambassador Taylor "had no reason to believe that the release of security-sector assistance might be conditioned on a public statement reopening the Burisma investigation until [his] September 1, 2019 conversation with Ambassador Sondland".
+Morrison said that on September 7, Sondland told him of a phone call he'd had from Trump in which the president said "that there was no quid pro quo, but President Zelensky must announce the opening of the investigations and he should want to do it".
+During his public testimony before the U.S. House of Representatives on November 19, 2019, Morrison stated that Sondland confirmed to him that there was indeed a quid pro quo for U.S. aid to Ukraine and Sondland told him this following a telephone conversation Sondland had with Ukraine official Andriy Yermak on September 1, 2019.